-During the fiscal year, two companies were newly established and one company was acquired.
-As a consequence, the number of consolidated companies increased by three during the fiscal year
+During the fiscal year, two companies were newly established and 29 companies acquired, while four companies were merged and one company was sold.

+Consequently, the number of consolidated companies increased by 26 during the fiscal year.

 3. Application of the equity method